Van Barneveld and Van Gerwen finally face each other again: "It's gonna be a game" | sport

 Van Barneveld and Van Gerwen finally face each other again: “It’s gonna be a game” | sport

-For the first time since Raymond van Barneveld returned, he will face Michael van Gerwen again today in a big darts tournament.
+For the first time since Raymond van Barneveld’s return, he will face Michael van Gerwen again today in a big darts tournament.
 The two leading figures will meet again this afternoon (around 4 p.m.
 Dutch time) in the second round of the Players Championship Finals and for the two darts it is not just any game.

-,, But Michael is number 3 in the world and I am number 74 ‘, explains Van Barneveld the current proportions in the PDC ranking.
+,, But Michael is number 3 in the world and I am number 74 ‘, explains Van Barneveld of the current proportions in the PDC ranking.
 “So I have nothing to lose.
-But of course I am really looking forward to this game.
+But of course I’m really looking forward to this game.

 ‘Barney’ and Van Gerwen last faced each other in a televised tournament at the New Zealand Masters in 2019.
 The victory then went to Van Gerwen 8-1, who has in any case managed to control the last four matches. mutuals with his rival.
 The last time Van Barneveld won was in November 2018.
 De Hagenaar made his comeback at the start of the year after a year of absence.